 - 1. Write a short note on Window Dressing. - 2.
 What are the benefits accrue out of Ratio Analysis? - 3.
 State the various standards used for comparison in Ratio Analysis. - 4.
 State the ratios used in the following mentioned industries; - a.
 Hotel Industry - b.
 Banking Industry - c.
 Telecom Industry - d.
 Transport Industry - 5.
 State the significance of Short term solvency Ratio. - 6.
+Discuss any three ratios computed for investment analysis. - 7.
+Discuss the financial ratios for evaluating company performance on operating efficiency and liquidity position aspects. - 8.
+What do you mean by Stock Turnover ratio and Gearing ratio? - 9.
+Explain briefly the limitations of Financial Ratios. - 10.
+List down the significance of Fund Flow Statement.

-List down the significance of Fund Flow Statement. - 7.
-Write a short note on the following - a.
+- 11. Write a short note on the following - a.
 Fund Flow statement - b.
-Cash Flow Statement - 8.
-Distinguish between Cash Flow Statement and Fund Flow Statement. - 9.
-State the need to prepare Cash Flow Statement. - 10.
-What are the ingredient of Cash and Cash equivalents used while preparation of Cash Flow Statement. - 11.
-What are the commonly employed measures of Financial Performance? - 12.
-Write a short note on Debt Service Ratio (DSCR). - 13.
+Cash Flow Statement - 12.
+Distinguish between Cash Flow Statement and Fund Flow Statement. - 13.
+State the need to prepare Cash Flow Statement. - 14.
+What are the ingredient of Cash and Cash equivalents used while preparation of Cash Flow Statement. - 15.
+What are the commonly employed measures of Financial Performance? - 16.
+Write a short note on Debt Service Ratio (DSCR). - 17.
 Based on the following, what will be the amount of Inventory?

+Current Ratio = 2.6:1

+Liquid ratio = 1.5:1 Current Liabilities = 40,000.

-Current Ratio=2.6:1 Liquid ratio=1.5:1 Current Liabilities=40,000. - 14.
-Pankaj Farm Supplies has an 8 % return on total assets of ₹3,00,000 and a net profit margin of 5%.
-Calculate Sales. - 15.
+- 18. Pankaj Farm Supplies has an 8 % return on total assets of ₹3,00,000 and a net profit margin of 5%.
+Calculate Sales. - 19.
 The earning power of Pankaj Ltd is 30.
-If the average of total assets and interest expenses are ₹ 2,00,000 and ₹ 15,000 respectively.
-What will be the interest coverage ratio? - 16.
+If the average of total assets and interest expenses are ₹2,00,000 and ₹ 15,000 respectively.
+What will be the interest coverage ratio? - 20.
 A company has a profit margin @ 25% and assets turnover of 3 times.
 What is the company's return of Investment?